SharinaS/Cloud-Engineering-Fundamentals/databases.md

 ### Compare to RDS

 RDS is more suitable for a relational model that normalizes data into tables that are composed of rows and columns.
 An RDS database enforces referential integrity in relationships between tables, unlike a DynamoDB table.

+RDS is just a "managed" service and not "fully managed".
+This means that you still have to handle the backups and other administrative tasks such as when the automated OS patching will take place.

+DynamoDB is a database service in which you no longer need to worry about database management tasks such as hardware or software provisioning, setup and configuration... aka a fully managed database.
+This means that AWS fully manages all of the database management tasks and the underlying host server.
+In RDS, you still have to manually scale up your resources and create Read Replicas to improve scalability while in DynamoDB, this is automatically done.

 ### Storage Amount